akka/akka-management/docs/src/main/paradox/bootstrap.md

 ### Discussion: Rationale for avoidance of external (consistent) data-store for seed-nodes

 TODO: explain that those only provide the illusion of safety, as races can still happen in the "self join", even if a consistent data-store is used.
-It is only about probability of the issue happening, and with our sollution we're as good as the same without the need for external stores other than DNS.
+It is only about probability of the issue happening, and with our solution we're as good as the same without the need for external stores other than DNS.

 TODO: explain that by forcing users to run a consensus cluster in order to even join members to another cluster is much operational overhead, and not actually required.

-TODO: explain that a consistency picking datastore is NOT optimal for systems which need to contact such store to JOIN a cluster.
+TODO: explain that a consistency picking data-store is NOT optimal for systems which need to contact such store to JOIN a cluster.
 After all, you want to join new nodes perhaps when the system is under much load and even the consensus system could then be overloaded -- causing you to be unable to join new nodes!
 By embracing a truly peer-to-peer joining model, we can even join nodes (yes, safely) during intense traffic and avoid having one more system that could break.

+## Joining mechanism precedence

+As Akka Cluster allows nodes to join to a cluster using a few methods it is the precedence of each method is strictly defined and is as follows:

+- If configured `akka.cluster.seed-nodes` (in your `application.conf`) are non-empty, those nodes will be joined, and bootstrap will NOT execute even if `start()` is called (a warning will be logged though).
+- If an explicit `cluster.join` or `cluster.joinSeedNodes` is invokes before the bootstrap completes that joining would take precedence over the bootstrap. *This is however **not** recommended to mix multiple joining methods like this.
+Stick to one joining mechanism to avoid surprising behaviour during cluster formation.*
+- The Cluster Bootstrap mechanism takes some time to complete, but eventually issues a `join`.

+@@@ warning
+  It is NOT recommended to mix various joining mechanisms.
+Pick one mechanism and stick to it in order to avoid any surprises during cluster formation.
+E.g. do NOT set `akka.cluster.seed-nodes` if you are going to be using the Bootstrap mechanism.
+@@@

 ## Examples